PennyLaneAI/pennylane/README.rst

 - **Device independent**.
 The same quantum circuit model can be **run on different backends**

 - **Large plugin ecosystem**.
-Install plugins to run your computational circuits on more devices, including Strawberry Fields, ProjectQ, and IBMQ
+Install plugins to run your computational circuits on more devices, including Strawberry Fields, ProjectQ, and Qiskit

 Available plugins